 One of the simplest yet most effective maintenance tasks is regular sweeping.
 It helps prevent the buildup of dirt, leaves, and other debris that can stain your deck or encourage mold growth.

-Make it a habit to sweep your deck once a week, or more often if your deck is under trees or used frequently.
+Make it a habit to sweep your deck once a week or more often if it is under trees or used frequently.
 A clean deck is more attractive and healthier for your wood.

-Opt for plant-friendly soaps if you need to do a quick clean-up after a barbecue or outdoor dinner.
+Opt for plant-friendly soaps for a quick clean-up after a barbecue or outdoor dinner.
 These soaps are gentle on your deck and won’t harm your garden plants or grass.
-They’re a great way to clean up food spills or bird droppings without needing to do a full deck cleaning.
+They’re a great way to clean up food spills or bird droppings without needing a full deck cleaning.

 Your outdoor furniture can also play a role in maintaining your deck.